 The Capital Projects Fund is closely related to, but not synonymous with, the Five Year Capital Improvement Plan.
 The Five Year Capital Improvement Plan anticipates all the likely improvements to occur within the Town over the next five years.
 This planning document assists in identifying future resource needs and in planning the timing of projects.
-Wherever possible, the projects included in the Five Year Capital Improvement Plan have identified funding sources for each year of expenses.
+Wherever possible, the projects included in the Five Year Capital Improvement Plan have identified funding sources for each year of expenses that will have an impact on the operating budget.